All it takes is a quick look at your landing pages on a browser-enabled phone or tablet to understand the challenges your visitors face.

 - Include maps and directions.
 Use GPS to personalize when possible.

-#8 – Make it Seamless
+#8 – Make it Seamless As Visitors Navigate to your Site from Any Device

 - For users who move between your desktop and mobile pages maintain key features of the site across all channels when possible.